 “Legumes have not agreed with my digestive system for a long time.
 I had a stash of red lentils, and I thought I would give Jane’s directions and recipe for Curried Vegetable Dal a try.
 I am delighted to report that giving them a good long soak and rinse as directed was the key.
 TOTALLY DELICIOUS recipe, with no gas, no bloating or any digestive side effects.
 I will look forward to making other bean dishes!”
 Lynda Leonard

-- 1 cup organic red lentils, rinsed and soaked 8 – 12 hours in 4 cups filtered water
+- 1 cup organic red lentils, rinsed, soaked 8 – 12 hours in 4 cups filtered water, then drained

 - 4 more cups filtered water